freiksenet/react-calendar/README.md

 ------

 All mouse and touch events are supported on all components with react style onCamelCase props (eg. onClick).
-Event handlers recieves two arguments - date in moment.js format and the original react event.
+Event handlers receives two arguments - date in moment.js format and the original react event.

 Styling